Diabetes: Can I Live a Normal Life?

 1. Medication Adherence:

-• Consistently taking prescribed medications or insulin as directed by a healthcare provider is crucial.
+• Consistently taking prescribed medications or insulin after diabetes testing, as directed by a healthcare provider is crucial.
 This helps maintain blood sugar levels within the target range, reducing the risk of complications.

 2. Healthy Diet: